10 Pieces of Knowledge Only the Top 0.01% of Buyers Use

 The Waterfront Trifecta

-Three attributes carry outsized value at this tier: a deep-water dock, wide frontage (100 feet or more), and proximity to a major inlet with no fixed bridges between your dock and open water.
-Each matters for a specific reason.
-Fixed bridges are the most limiting constraint: they cap air draft permanently, which rules out tuna towers and most sportfish profiles.
+Three features carry outsized value at this level: a deep-water dock, wide frontage (100 feet or more), and proximity to a major inlet with no fixed bridges between your dock and open water.
+Fixed bridges are the most limiting factor: they permanently cap how tall a vessel can pass underneath, which rules out sport-fishing towers and most large sportfish boats.
 Shallow canals do the same from below.
-Distance to the inlet means a long run before ocean access.
+Distance to the inlet means a longer run before reaching the ocean.
 Palm Beach Inlet and South Lake Worth Inlet are the widest and most reliable passes.
-Jupiter Inlet works well for many vessels but has draft and shoaling variables.
-Boynton Inlet carries its own constraints.
-Match your search to the inlet your vessel requires.
+Jupiter Inlet works well for many vessels but has depth and shoaling variables.
+Boynton Inlet carries its own limitations.
+Match your search to the inlet your vessel needs.

-Gating item: Confirm all three variables before you tour.
-A property that checks two but misses one is a fundamentally different asset at resale.
+Before you tour: Confirm all three variables first.
+A property that checks two but misses one is a fundamentally different asset when you go to resell.

 II.
 On the Ground: Where the Details Decide

-Each submarket has distinct geometry, zoning constraints, and maritime profile.
-Every address requires individual verification.
+Each submarket has its own shape, zoning rules, and boating profile.
+Every address needs individual verification.

 North County Submarket Reference